gabriel-bronfman/cavemen/README.md

 <p align="center">

-  <h1 align="center">🗿 Cavemens: A simple approach for the Robot Perception project</h1>
+  <h1 align="center">🗿 Cavemens: A pre-historic approach for the mapping and localization problem</h1>

   <h4 align="center"><a href="https://github.com/gabriel-bronfman">Gabriel Bronfman</a>, <a href="https://github.com/iamshubhamgupto">Shubham Gupta</a></h4>